syedomer17/syedomer17/README.md

 ✔ How to Reach Me: [syedomerali2006@gmail.com](mailto:syedomerali2006@gmail.com)

-✔ Fun Fact: I love solving real-world problems with code!
+✔ Fun Fact: I love solving real-world problems with code! and I use to love JavaScript

 ✔ Open Source Contributor: Passionate about contributing to open-source projects